-Hartree Metals Sàrl is a private, limited company incorporated in Geneva, Switzerland (CHE-262.592.160).
-It has which a presence in Vancouver, Mexico City, Istanbul, Dar Es Salam, Shanghai, Santiago, Lima, Melbourne, Brisbane, and Mumbai and is part of the Hartree Partners, L.P. ("HPLP") global energy and commodities trading business.
-Hartree Metals Sàrl and its subsidiaries ("HMS") engage in proprietary trading in metal concentrates and semi-refined products (individually, each a "Product" and collectively, "Products") and carries on the business of suppliers, distributors and dealers of such Products on a global basis.
-HMS primarily buys concentrates from mines and then sells to smelters, which are often based in China.
-During 2023, HMS and its subsidiaries were active in the purchase of Products in 18 countries and sales of Products in 20 countries.
+Hartree Metals Sàrl is a private, limited company incorporated in Geneva, Switzerland (CHE-262.592.160) and is part of the Hartree Partners, L.P. ("HPLP") global energy and commodities trading business.
+An employing entity, it had approximately thirty-two employees based in Geneva, Switzerland and its subsidiaries had fourteen employees at fiscal year end 2024.
+Hartree Metals Sàrl and its subsidiaries ("HMS") engage in the sale and marketing of non-ferrous base metals and concentrates (collectively, "Products") with international operations.
+It primarily buys Products from mines and trading counterparties and then sells to smelters, often based in Asia but also in Europe and the Americas.
+During the 2024 fiscal year, HMS and its subsidiaries were active in the purchase of Products from 20 countries and sales of Products to 15 countries.